- Climate change and resilience

 Water research, knowledge development and practical tools

-Research into the future availability of freshwater – groundwater and surface water – both in terms of quantity and quality.
-One example, concerns the impact of climate change on the water quality of the Rhine and Meuse rivers, insofar as the water provision is affected.
+Future availability of freshwater – groundwater and surface water – both in terms of quantity and quality.
+One example is the impact of climate change on the water quality of the Rhine and Meuse rivers, inasmuch as it affects the water provision.

 - Water temperature